AndrewDanilov/yii2-sitemap/README.md

 Sitemap Generator
 ===================
-Component generates sitemap.xml for your controllers/actions or random pages.
+Component generates sitemap.xml for your models, controller actions or random pages.

 Installation
 ------------